pyveci/supertask/README.md

 It aims for [DWIM]-like usefulness and [UX], and provides CLI and HTTP interfaces, and others.

 ## Features

 - Store jobs in databases supported by SQLAlchemy.
 - HTTP API to manipulate the job data model.
-- Optionally, jobs can be pre-seeded from a JSON file `config.json`, either from the local filesystem, or from a remote URL.
-When using the filesystem, a watchdog monitors the file for changes, in order to keep the crontabs up-to-date.
+- Optionally, jobs can be pre-seeded from a JSON file `config.json`, either from the local filesystem, or from a wide range of remote locations.
+  When using the filesystem, a watchdog monitors the file for changes, in order to keep the schedules up to date.

 ## Status